-According to a hypothesis, Mondeuse Noire is a descendant of the Pliny the Elder (23-79) Allobrogica act.
-However, historical or botanical evidence is missing.
+According to a hypothesis, Mondeuse Noire is a descendant of Pliny the Elder (23-79) Allobrogica act.
+But historical or botanical evidence is missing.
 According to 2012 DNA analysis is from a presumably natural cross between Mondeuse Blanche x Tressot Noir emerged.
 However, this is based on only 19 DNA markers (see under molecular Genetics ).
 The sorts Mornen Noir and servanin are direct descendants through probably natural crosses.
 A color mutation is Mondeuse grise, Mondeuse Noire was also a crossing partner of the new breed Calzin,

 There are small stocks in the Switzerland and in Italy (in DOC wine Sicilia approved) with four hectares each.
 In California was / is incorrectly named Refosco guided.
 Here she is often with Syrah grown.
 Therefore, there are only inaccurate estimates with about 40 hectares.
 In Australia ( Rutherglen ) it is cultivated on one hectare.
 In 2010, a total of 303 hectares were designated (cym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012